4dn-dcic/foursight/docs/source/deployment.rst

 Automatic deployments
 ---------------------

-The Github repository for Chalice is outfitted with Github Actions and can be deployed when code is merged into the production branch by running the action available from the `Action <https://github.com/4dn-dcic/foursight/actions>`_ tab on GitHub.
+The Github repository for Chalice is outfitted with Github Actions and can be deployed when code is merged into the master branch by running the action available from the `Action <https://github.com/4dn-dcic/foursight/actions>`_ tab on GitHub.

 Running tests
 -------------